im23b-hubere/BlissAI-chatbot/README.md

 # BlissAI Chatbot

 ## 🛑 **Project Status**
 This project is currently on hold.
 After starting BlissAI, I realized that it was too complicated and messy from the beginning, which made it hard to keep working on.
-Recently, one of my father’s employee shared a new project idea with me.
+Recently, one of my father’s employees shared a new project idea with me.
 He is working on it for their company, and it seems more organized and fits better with what I want to do right now.
 Because of this, I am focusing on the new project for now.

 BlissAI might still be continued in the future, but for now, this repository will stay inactive.